mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_managed_workflow.rst

 Krita does a lot of color maths, often concerning the blending of colors.
 This color maths works best in linear color space, and linear color space requires a bit depth of at the least 16bit to work correctly.
 The disadvantage is that linear space can be confusing to work in.

-If you like painting, have a decent amount of ram, and are looking to start your baby-steps in taking advantage of Krita's color management, try upgrading from having all your images in sRGB built-in to sRGB-v2-elle-g10.icc or rec2020-v2-elle-g10.icc at 16bit float.
+If you like painting, have a decent amount of RAM, and are looking to start your baby-steps in taking advantage of Krita's color management, try upgrading from having all your images in sRGB built-in to sRGB-v2-elle-g10.icc or rec2020-v2-elle-g10.icc at 16bit float.
 This'll give you better color blending while opening up the possibility for you to start working in hdr!

 .. note::